 Perhaps the best Swans record since the band reformed in 2010 is the second one, The Seer (of course that’s up for debate), but hear the new one for yourself.
 Decibel has the whole new record streaming as well as a Q&A with Gira.
 D.U. has been looking forward to hearing it.
 Bottom line is that if you like the direction Swans has been going in, Leaving Meaning is recommended.

-– We previously reported on the Swans album The Glowing Man.
-The post includes video we took of the band in 2014.
+Related: We previously reported on the Swans album The Glowing Man.

 Gira photo: Jennifer Gira; CD animation: D.U.